aabmets/yfrake/README.md

 ### Contributing

 Your suggestions on how to improve the library or the docs are welcome!
-Please open an issue with the appropriate label to share your ideas or report bugs.
+Please open an issue to report bugs or to share your ideas.

 <br />
 <a id="footnote1"><sup>&#91;note1&#93;:</sup></a> Stock market data is sourced from Yahoo Finance.